 Size & Gauge

 Not crucial for this project; you can measure as you work each new round to create your own desired size and dimensions.

 - Additional rounds may be added by repeating round 3 as desired (adding 12 Dc and 4 Ch-1 spaces per additional round).

-- After you complete this granny square, share your project here: Granny Square Projects
+- After you complete this granny square, be sure you add your finished project to ravelry, right here: Granny Square Projects

 Peace + Love + Crochet